MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supervisor-sentiment-monitoring.md

     > [!div class=mx-imgBorder]
     > ![Sentiment notification.](media/sentiment-notification.png "Sentiment notification")

-You can select the **Monitor** button to see the active conversation and the communication panel.
+You can select the **Monitor** button to see the **Active Conversation** and the communication panel.
 If the agent requires help, you can join the conversation.

 For example: